Is Your Small Business Making These Social Media Mistakes?

 If social media is a foreign world to you, it’s a good idea to hire someone with more experience to handle your accounts.
 But that doesn’t mean you can skip learning about them altogether.

 You still need to know how each platform works.
 You need to understand how to interact with customers there, and what types of content each account is for sharing.
 You need to have a sense of how organic reach versus paid reach works and whether or not it’s worth spending money on promotional posts.
-You need to know what the home feed is, and how things are shared, and the difference between a like and a follow.
+Small businesses need to consider the different types of Social Media Marketing as platforms such as TikTok are best suited for a product aimed at a young audience for example.
+Content should be optimised for your followers.
+For your chosen social media platform you need to know what the home feed is, and how things are shared, and the difference between a like and a follow.
 (And if that all sounds like utter gibberish to you, let me know — I can catch you up to speed!)

 Why?